Card-en-Ciel

 - 300 % negative mentions

-Character development in the game shows a noticeable shift away from traditional anime influences, though remnants of this style can still be seen in the character designs.
+Character development in the game shows a noticeable departure from traditional anime influences, though remnants of the style can still be seen in the character designs.
+This suggests a shift towards a more unique identity while retaining some familiar elements.

-“The character development feels shallow and uninspired, leaving me disconnected from the story.”
+“The character development feels shallow and lacks depth, making it hard to connect with anyone in the story.”

 Critic Reviews